picimako/gherkin-overview/README.md

 ## Support for different BDD syntax

-For common Gherkin files, this readme provides information, while for JBehave Stories you can head over to the [JBehave Story support](docs/jbehave-stories.md) document.
+For common Gherkin files, this readme provides information, while for JBehave Stories (introduced in v0.2.0), you can head over to the [JBehave Story support](docs/jbehave-stories.md) document.

 ## Gherkin Tags tool window